litestar-org/litestar/docs/lib/usage/starlite-app/app-hooks.rst

 -------------------------------------------------------------

-ASGI webservers (like `Uvicorn <https://www.uvicorn.org>`_ or `Daphne <https://github.com/django/daphne>`_ and such) emits certain events through the lifespan of the application they are invoked with.
+ASGI webservers (like `Uvicorn <https://www.uvicorn.org>`_ or `Daphne <https://github.com/django/daphne>`_ and such) emit certain events through the lifespan of the application they are invoked with.
 And Starlite can hook into those events to perform certain tasks as intended for that particular event.